 Dr. Hunter served as senior pastor of Northland Church in Longwood, Florida for 32 years.
 In 2017 he transitioned from that role on a mission to “go from my best interpretation of what the Bible says, to my best imitation of how Jesus lived.”
 Now, Dr. Hunter, a full-time volunteer, serves as the Chairman of the Community Resource Network, a non-profit organization that, he founded, focuses on helping the marginalized - specifically homeless families.
 Additionally, Dr. Hunter serves as the Chairman of the Central Florida Commission on Homelessness, a Florida-based nonprofit organization comprised of government officials, corporations, faith communities, and other non-profit organizations working together to end homelessness.

-He also leads “A Community Conversation,” setting a framework for understanding social issues that impact all of us and providing connections to opportunities to help.
+He also leads SIMPLE HELP, a growing movement of everyday helpers doing simple things to address complex issues.
 Each week, social issue experts help to set the tone for delivering solutions through practical action steps.